AI-Chatbotssss/AI-Chatbot/README.md

 - Hours are clamped between `0` and `Total Required Hours`.
 - `Days Left` updates using `ceil(remaining / daily_hours)`.
 - `Daily Hours` comes from the Configuration panel.

 ---

+## Language and Scope Rules

+- The backend accepts **English-only** user input.
+- Non-English input receives this response:
+	- `Please write your message in English only.`
+- Programming/coding queries are out of scope and receive this response:
+	- `I can only help with internship-related topics in InternTrack, MentorBridge, and ReportWriter.`

+---

+## MentorBridge Behavior

+- MentorBridge runs in **single-turn mode**.
+- Previous MentorBridge messages are not carried into new prompts.
+- This keeps each workplace-message draft focused on the latest situation only.

+---